VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 ### Why These Categories Fail Biblical Tests

-Critical theory fails not because it identifies real injustices (it sometimes does), but because its fundamental categories, epistemology, anthropology, soteriology, and eschatology contradict Scripture at every level.
+Critical theory fails not because it never identifies real injustices (it sometimes does), but because its fundamental categories, epistemology, anthropology, soteriology, and eschatology contradict Scripture at every level.

 **1. Wrong Anthropology: Denies "In Adam" and "In Christ"**